EpiVacCorona (Aurora-CoV) Vaccine Description

 December 25, 2020 - Media reported Russian regions received over 7,000 doses of the EpiVacCorona vaccine.
 And by the end of 2020, this amount will rise to over 14,000 doses, and by February, medical organizations should receive over 50,000 doses of the preparation, Russian Prime Minister Mikhail Mishustin said.

 December 15, 2020 - Over 1,400 volunteers get Russia's first EpiVacCorona vaccine jab.
 As many as 1,316 volunteers over the age of 18 and 122 volunteers over the age of 60 have received the first shot of Russia's EpiVacCorona coronavirus vaccine as part of post-registration trials Service for Surveillance on Consumer Rights Protection, and Human Wellbeing said in a statement on Tuesday.

 December 9, 2020 - Documents related to the EpiVacCorona coronavirus vaccine developed by the Vector Center of the Federal Service for Surveillance on Consumer Rights Protection and Human Wellbeing (Rospotrebnadzor) have been submitted to the World Health Organization, Rospotrebnadzor head, and Russian chief public health official Anna Popova said.

 November 24, 2020 - Russia's EpiVacCorona vaccine developed by the Vector Center has been received by nine medical organizations for post-registration clinical trials.
-Two clinical trials are scheduled; the first one will involve 150 people aged over 60, the second one will see 3,000 volunteers 18 years, and older get the vaccine.
+Two clinical trials are scheduled; the first will involve 150 people aged over 60, and the second will see 3,000 volunteers 18 years, and older get the vaccine.
 Five volunteers over 60 were inoculated on November 23, 2020.